-Employment oftentimes means more than just a steady job in a safe working environment, or a paycheck; employment can provide numerous benefits that are critical for individuals and families to maintain proper health17.
+Employment oftentimes means more than just a steady job in a safe working environment, or a paycheck; employment can provide numerous benefits that are critical for individuals and families to maintain proper health.

-Many families find that they need two wage earners to pay rent/mortgage, or to maintain the family budget18.
-When both parents are working, the family has an increased income which can lead to fewer financial stresses18.
-One financial strain that а family can experience known is as housing-cost burden.
-Housingcost burden is families when individuals or spend 30 percent or more of their income on housing costs19.
-Families and individuals who spend more than 30 percent of their income their monthly income on housing.

-on housing costs are considered housing cost-burdened and may have difficulty affording necessities such as food, clothing, transportation and medical care20.
+Many families find that they need two wage earners to pay rent/mortgage, or to maintain the family budget.
+When both parents are working, the family has an increased income which can lead to fewer financial stresses.
+One financial strain that а family can experience known is housingas cost burden.
+Housina-cost burden is when families individuals or spend 30 percent or more of their income on housing costs.
+Families and individuals who spend more than 30 percent of their income on housing costs are considered housing costburdened and may have difficulty affording necessities such as food, clothing, transportation and medical care.